infoabtdex/YouKOL-Clone/documentation/user_rules.md

 ## Project-Specific Rules

-For detailed instructions, such as file structures (e.g., `/temp/active`, `/temp/dormant`), active/dormant file management, and other project-specific guidelines, refer to the `/documentation` directory in each project.
+For detailed instructions, such as file structures (e.g., `/temp/active`, `/temp/dormant`), active/dormant file management, and other project-specific guidelines, refer to the `/documentation/project_rules.md` file and `/documentation` directory in each project.
 The files contained in this directory contain project specific instructions and complement the global User Rules and allow for customization tailored to individual project needs.